metalbear-co/metalbear.co/content/en/pages/writers-program/index.md

 - label: who?
   title: Who can write for us?
   content: >
-    We welcome applications from everyone, regardless of experience level.
-You must have some experience writing for a third party and are comfortable with receiving feedback on your writing.
+    We welcome applications from everyone, regardless of experience or role.
+All we ask is that you be comfortable with receiving feedback on your writing.

     - We do not publish posts that have already been published somewhere else.